vfmd/vfmd-spec/spec/for_implementers.md

-     1. The matching substring for the first and only parenthesized subexpression in the matching pattern is identified as a _span tag candidate_, and interpreted as a _closing span tag_, or more specifically, as a **closing referential link tag**
+     1. The matching substring for the first and only parenthesized subexpression in the matching pattern is identified as a _span tag candidate_, and interpreted as a _closing span tag_, or more specifically, as a **closing link tag**

-     2. If the _topmost node_ of type _internally referential link node_
+     2. If the _topmost node_ of type _link node_ is not already the
-        is not already the _top node_, all nodes above it are popped off and interpreted as _text fragments_
+        _top node_, all nodes above it are popped off and interpreted as _text fragments_

-     3. The _top node_ (which should have its _node type_ equal to
+     3. The _top node_ (which should have its _node type_ equal to _link
-        _internally referential link node_) is interpreted as an _opening span tag_, or more specifically, as an **opening referential link tag**
+        node_) is interpreted as an _opening span tag_, or more specifically, as an **opening link tag**

-     4. The _closing referential link tag_ is said to correspond to the _opening referential link tag_, and any _span tags_ or _text
+     4. The _closing link tag_ is said to correspond to the _opening
+        link tag_, and any _span tags_ or _text fragments_ occuring
-        fragments_ occuring between the _opening referential link tag_
+        between the _opening link tag_ and the _closing link tag_ are
-        and the _closing referential link tag_ are considered to form the linked content of the link
+        considered to form the _enclosed content_ of the link

+     5. Let _reference id start position_ be the _linked content start
+        position_ of the _top node_; Let _reference id end position_ be
-     5. The _internal reference string_ of the _opening referential link
+        ( _current-position_ - 1 ).
+The substring of the _input
+        character sequence_ starting from the _reference id start position_ and ending at the _reference id end position_, both inclusive, is called the _reference id string_.

-        tag_ shall be used to look up the actual link url and link title from the _link reference association map_.
-If the _internal reference string_ cannot be resolved into a link, it is output as is.
+        The _reference id string_ shall be used to look up the actual link url and link title from the _link reference association map_.

+        If the _link reference association map_ contains an entry for _reference id string_, then the output shall have the _enclosed content_ linked to the link url and link title specified in the entry for the _reference id string_ in the _link reference association map_.

+        If the _link reference association map_ does not contain an entry for _reference id string_, then the output shall have the _enclosed content_ appear as text, without being linked, enclosed within the text forming the _opening link tag_ and the text forming the _closing link tag_.

      6. The _top node_ is popped off